pradeepsinngh/Quick-Machine-Learning-Notes/README.md

 **Model == Hypothesis**

 #### What are the different types of machine learning algorithms?

-machine learning models can be broadly categorized into four groups
+Machine learning models can be broadly categorized into four groups:-
 1. Supervised Learning
 2. Unsupervised Learning
 3. Reinforcement Learning